sarn0ld/JacocoHiltAGP720Problem/README.md

 ## Known workarounds

-1. Go back to Android Gradle Plugin (AGP) Version 7.1.3 -> Disadvantage: Nobody likes old versions
+1. Go back to Android Gradle Plugin (AGP) Version 7.1.3

+   -> Disadvantage: Nobody likes using old versions...

 2. Separate the classes from the annotation like in this similar
    issue: https://issuetracker.google.com/issues/161300933#comment9